tompaana/intermediator-bot-sample/README.md

-The credentials (and the bot ID) can be placed either directly in the `Web.config` file (**not recommended** when the code is managed in a repository to avoid accidentally leaking them there) or in the separate `AppSettingsAndCredentials.config` file in the root folder of the project (**recommended**).
+The credentials (and the bot ID) can be placed either directly in the `Web.config` file (**not recommended** when the code is managed in a repository to avoid accidentally leaking them there) or in the separate `AppSettingsAndCredentials.config` file in the `IntermediatorBotSample` folder of the project (**recommended**).
 The content of the `AppSettingsAndCredentials.config` file is added into the `Web.config` when the project is built.
 The format of the `AppSettingsAndCredentials.config` file is as follows:

 ```xml
 <appSettings>